digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/ingress_loadbalancer_migration.md

 ## Simulate a Disaster by Uninstalling Ingress Controller

-Whenever you delete the `Ambassador` or `Nginx` service, the associated `DigitalOcean` load balancer resource is deleted as well as part of the `Kubernetes garbage collection` process.
+Whenever you delete the `Ambassador/Nginx` service, the associated `DigitalOcean` load balancer resource is deleted as well as part of the `Kubernetes garbage collection` process.
 Because you `disowned` the load balancer from your `Ingress Controller`, it will **NOT** be removed automatically anymore.
 In the next steps, you will uninstall your `Ingress Controller` and verify this feature offered by the DigitalOcean `Cloud Controller`.

 **Notes:**